Travis Scott discography

-The discography of American rapper and singer Travis Scott consists of four studio albums, two compilation albums, one collaborative album, two mixtapes, three collaborative mixtapes, two collaborative extended plays, 83 singles (including 35 as a featured artist), and seven promotional singles.

-On May 21, 2013, Scott released his debut mixtape, Owl Pharaoh.
-On August 18, 2014, he released his second mixtape, Days Before Rodeo.
-The latter mixtape was released to streaming media in celebration of its tenth anniversary on August 23, 2024.
-The album reached the top spot of the Billboard 200 that same year.

-On September 4, 2015, Scott released his debut studio album, Rodeo.
-The album reached number three on the Billboard 200.
-It produced the top-20 single, "Antidote", which reached number 16 on the Billboard Hot 100.

-On September 2, 2016, Scott released his second studio album, Birds in the Trap Sing McKnight.
-The album debuted and peaked atop the Billboard 200, giving Scott his first chart-topping project.
-It produced the top-40 single, "Goosebumps", which features Kendrick Lamar and reached number 32 on the Billboard Hot 100.
-On December 21, 2017, Scott released a collaborative album with Quavo titled Huncho Jack, Jack Huncho, under the name Huncho Jack, which is named after Quavo's nickname of "Huncho" and Scott's nickname of "Jack".
-In 2018, Scott released the single "Watch", which features Lil Uzi Vert and Kanye West and charted at number 16 on the Hot 100.
+The discography of Travis Scott, an American rapper and record producer, consists of four studio albums, two collaborative extended plays (EPs), two compilation albums, 83 singles (including 35 as a featured artist), five mixtapes, (including three collaborative mixtapes), seven promotional singles, 43 music videos, and one collaborative album.
+Following two mixtape releases—Owl Pharaoh and Days Before Rodeo (which has been re-released to streaming media as a celebration of its tenth anniversary on August 23, 2024, and reached the top spot of the Billboard 200)—between 2013 and 2014 respectively, his debut studio album, Rodeo (2015), reached at number 3 on the Billboard 200 and produced the top-20 single—"Antidote"—that has reached at number 16 on the Billboard Hot 100.
+His second studio album, Birds in the Trap Sing McKnight (2016), debuted atop the Billboard 200 and gave Scott his first chart-topping project, and also produced the top-40 single—"Goosebumps" (featuring Kendrick Lamar)—that has reached at number 32 on the Billboard Hot 100.
+His first collaborative album, Huncho Jack, Jack Huncho (2017; with Quavo), under the name Huncho Jack, which is a name after Quavo's nickname of "Huncho" and Scott's nickname of "Jack".
+In 2018, Scott released the single, "Watch" (featuring Lil Uzi Vert and Kanye West), which charted at number 16 on the Hot 100.